charlierosen/DefAccHack/twitter_checker/README.md

    - “This claim appears to be true.”
    - “This claim appears to be false.”
    - “I am uncertain about this claim.”
-   - It also lists cited source URLs if Gemini returns them.
+   - It also lists cited source URLs if Gemini returns them and draws a simple source graph.

 ## Notes on Gemini 2.5 Flash
 - All AI prompts live in `gemini_client.py`, `claim_extractor.py`, `google_query.py`, and `classifier.py`.